apache/incubator-resilientdb/ecosystem/monitoring/resPulse/BLOG_POST.md

 ## Conclusion

-The ResilientDB Performance Monitoring System represents a significant advancement in blockchain infrastructure monitoring.
+ResPulse represents a significant advancement in blockchain infrastructure monitoring.
 By combining PBFT-specific metrics collection, AI-powered analysis, and comprehensive regression detection, it provides developers and operators with the tools they need to maintain optimal performance in distributed consensus systems.

 Whether you're developing new features for ResilientDB, operating a production deployment, or researching consensus protocol optimizations, this monitoring system provides the insights and automation needed to ensure peak performance.